 All trigger events for a specific group

-A user's role is updated in a specific group
+Update a user's role in a specific group

 An update event is triggered any time a change is made to the user's profile.
 However, changes made to a user's role, user type, or license are not considered an update to the user's profile.